alwynlombaard/GenericMsmqMessageProcessing/README.md

 Usage
 -----

-Declare a messsage to process.
+Declare a message to process.

 ```C#
 class MyMessage : IMessage